 By day and night, a heart that still

 Moves at the breathing of Thy will.

 O give me Samuel’s mind,

 That I may read with child-like eyes

 Truths that are hidden from the wise.

-Heavenly Father, thank You for the lovely example of Samuel, who was open to hear Your voice calling to Him in the night, and was obedient to obey Your call on his life.
-Keep me from all forms of spiritual impairment or from allowing a worldly mindset to cause me to slip into a compromised Christianity or develop a lukewarm attitude to You.
-May I be open to every whisper of Your word and ready to obey Your call on my life.. no matter when it comes or however difficult it may be.
-I pray that like Samuel my eyes, ears, heart and will may be open to Your leading and guidance.. this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the lovely example of Samuel who was open to hear Your voice calling to Him in the night, and was obedient to obey Your call on his life.
+Keep me from all forms of spiritual impairment or from allowing a worldly mindset to cause me to slip into compromised Christianity or develop a lukewarm attitude to You.
+May I be open to every whisper of Your Word.
+May I be ready to obey Your call on my life, no matter when it comes or however difficult it may be.
+I pray that, like Samuel, my eyes, ears, heart, and will, may be open to Your leading and guidance.
+This I ask in Jesus' name, AMEN.